 Alongside the instant visual appeal of the pieces, it is Gormley’s thorough experimentation within the field of body and landscape that makes them so dynamic.
 Each show is very different, and the extensive high-ceilinged galleries of White Cube provide a fitting backdrop for this one.
 With only a few days left, the exhibition is highly recommended.

 Antony Gormley’s Model is on at White Cube, Bermondsey until 10th February 2013.
-For further information and tickets please visit here.
+For further information or to book visit the gallery’s website here.